 - Batres, Dr. Francisco at Arkansas Fertility and Gynecology in Little Rock, Arkansas.

-- Heard, Dr. Michael at Women’s Specialists of Houston in Houston, Texas.
+- Heard, Dr. Michael at The Heard Clinic in Houston, Texas.

 - Isaacs, Dr. John at Mississippi Fertility Institute in Jackson, Mississippi.